Cq8jx/VJU-Project/University Regulations/MOET/BGDDT-TT-18-2021 Regulations on Admission and Training for Doctoral Degrees.md

         confirmation of completion of thesis editing and supplementation by the supervisor and Chairman of the Thesis Evaluation Council (if any);
-    d) Other documents as prescribed by the training institution.
+    đ) Other documents as prescribed by the training institution.
 5. The training institution shall grant doctoral degrees to graduate students within 30 working days from the effective date of the